Jazmine Reeves: Virginia Tech

-Club
+Club career

 Boston Breakers

 Reeves was selected by the Boston Breakers as the 21st overall draft pick in the 2014 NWSL College Draft.
 With the selection, she became the first professional soccer draftee from Virginia Tech.
 In March 2014, she was signed to the team.
 During a match against the Portland Thorns, Reeves scored a hat trick and helped her team defeat Portland 4–1.
 She was subsequently named NWSL Player of the Week for week 8 of the 2014 season.